jonmak08/alloyui.com/src/pages/examples/tabview/index.md

 ## Stacked Example

-Here you can see some staked tabs.
+Here you can see some stacked tabs.

 <div id="stackedTab"></div>